Neilk1021/SortsReview/README.md

 # SortsReview
-Just a list of sorts in C++ for me to review incase I forget.
+Just a list of sorts in C++ for me to review in case I forget.
+Stored online, so I can't lose them.